prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 {% endhighlight %}

 Ah, OK, take and filter are lazy and return a Python generator.
 Everything works as expected so far.
-There is also a thrird party Python library called [toolz][4] whose aim is to build on the functions available in the Python functools and itertools modules.
+There is also a third party Python library called [toolz][4] whose aim is to build on the functions available in the Python functools and itertools modules.
 It is heavily influenced by Clojure, "the toolz project generally adheres